What will the hospital of tomorrow look like?

 Following the user-centric Living Lab of the TransMedTech Institute, the first step is to conduct a review of the current state of the art, validate market segments, and define the regulatory pathway to ensure the viability of the solution proposed by the team led by the innovators.
 To do this, we use tools developed by TKM.

-To date, more than 140 collaborative projects have benefited from our support by following the TransMedTech method, with nearly $40 million invested.
+To date, more than 140 collaborative projects have benefited from our support using the TransMedTech method, with nearly $40 million invested.”

 What are the major trends you are observing in the healthcare sector?